cyberark/MITM_Intercept/README.md

-# mitm_intercept
+# MITM_Snatcher

-A hackish way to intercept and modify non-HTTP protocols through Burp and others with SSL and TLS interception support.
+A little bit less hackish way to intercept and modify non-HTTP protocols through Burp and others with SSL and TLS interception support.

 An improved version of the fantastic [mitm_relay](https://github.com/jrmdev/mitm_relay) project.